 One of the most common myths is that you can’t go big, as if petite perching furniture, recessed lighting, and tiny art are the only solution.
 It is, in reality, the opposite.

 When it comes to decorating a small room, numbers matter, so using fewer big pieces rather than piles of small pieces actually makes your home feel organized.
 Look for large pieces that can fit in your space, practical, and reflect your personality.
-This also applies to art decors and lighting fixtures.
+This also applies to pet supplies like a simple aquarium stand and also art decors and lighting fixtures.

 Stay Away From Dark Colors